Building Controllers & Creating Entities

 acquire( [block] )

 Each call to acquire() decrements the semaphore's counter and returns a Promise.
-If the counter is greater than 0 prior to decrementing, the Promise resolves; otherwise, the Promise waits, effectively blocking the calling process, until another process that has previosly acquired the semaphore releases it.
-The data passed to the resolve function is a release function that must be called to advise the semaphore that you are done with it.
-Great care must be taken all acquired semaphores are released, or deadlocks may result.
+If the resource counter is greater than 0 prior to decrementing, the Promise resolves; otherwise, the Promise waits, effectively blocking the calling process, until another process that has previosly acquired the semaphore releases it.

 If block